bahtiyartan/troia/docs/99AppendixIII.rst

 *“Programming with TROIA” is a live book, so there are too many changes as corrections, new examples, new headings and even new sections.
 This appendix aims to list significant changes on book in a daily format for last three years to help old readers.*

+2024.12.26 - Push Notifications title on "Messages and Alerts" section.

 2024.10.25 - New section: VisualVM for Optimization and Monitoring

 2022.05.05 - Fixed various typos and incorrect codes.